logo

 family home couch KatarzynaBialasiewicz / Getty Images

-Specific phobias are likely to elicit a few signature reactions.
-For domatophobia, these occur while thinking about or in the presence of a house.
-They include
+Specific phobias usually trigger a few signature reactions.
+If you have domatophobia, you'll likely experience these while thinking about or standing near a house:

 • Intense fear, anxiety, or panic